Mark1626/road-to-plus-plus/chapter-2/README.md

 - [2.2](./2.2/README.md) GOL with SSE, interesting thing I noticed is that the first execution was a bit slower compared to the others.
 CPU Cache??
 A basic Game of Life, added entities like a Glider Gun to test it

+> Note: I accidentally forgot to check this in

 ## TODO

 - Scale this